nosoop/SM-TFCustAttr/README.md

 ## What does this do?

-The core plugin (`tf_custom_attributes`) provides an extremely simple interface to access an internal `KeyValues` storage on each weapon, being able to assign custom key/value data (mainly for attributes).
+The core plugin (`tf_custom_attributes`) provides an extremely simple interface for other plugins to access some internal storage on each weapon, being able to assign custom key/value data (mainly for plugin-based attributes).

 This is not a drop-in replacement for the [Custom Weapons] project.
-Howevern, the tooling is there for plugin authors to spawn and attach their own `KeyValues` structure on weapons &mdash;
-someone just needs to build it.
+However, the tooling is there for plugin authors to spawn and attach their own custom attributes structure on weapons &mdash; someone just needs to build it.

 [Custom Weapons]: https://forums.alliedmods.net/showthread.php?t=285258

 ## How it works

-This plugin leverages the existing attributes system (using TF2Attributes), packing a KeyValues handle into a benign, unused attribute.
+The current implementation leverages the existing attributes system (using TF2Attributes), packing a KeyValues handle into a benign, unused attribute.
 This allows attributes to persist through weapon drops.

+The particular implementation details may change in the future, as long as we can get information out of an entity in a persistent manner.

 ## Writing attribute plugins